jabrell/jabrell.github.io/index.md

 title: Home
 ---
 ## Articles
+- [The Impact of Carbon prices on Optimal Renewable Energy Support](https://abrell.eu/public/papers/abrell_kosch_res_and_carbon_prices.pdf), with Mirjam Kosch, *Journal of the Association of Environmental and Resource Economists*, forthcoming.
+- [Active or passive?
+Companies' use of the EU ETS](https://www.econstor.eu/handle/10419/218738), with Regina Betz, Johanna Cludius, Sache Lehmann, and Joachim Schleich, *Environmental and Resource Economics*, forthcoming.
 - [The Economics of Renewable Energy Support](https://www.sciencedirect.com/science/article/abs/pii/S0047272719300805), with Sebastian Rausch and Clemens Streitberger, *Journal of Public Economics*, 2019, 176, 94-117.
 - [Buffering Volatility: Storage Investments and Technology Specific Renewable Energy Support](https://www.sciencedirect.com/science/article/pii/S0140988319302440), with Sebastian Rausch and Clemens Streitberger, *Energy Economics*, 2019, 84, 1-15.
 - [Carbon Abatement with Renewables: Evaluating Wind and Solar Subsidies in Germany and Spain](https://www.sciencedirect.com/science/article/abs/pii/S0047272718302263), with Mirjam Kosch and Sebastian Rausch,  *Journal of Public Economics*, 2019, 169, 172-202.